Hotel La Palma Capri

 “There are two ways to see the world: one is by traveling; the other is sitting on the terrace at La Palma and wait for the world to pass in front of you.” - Prince Francesco Caravita di Sirignano

 The elegant, open style of La Palma is a contemporary take on the artistic spirit of the original “Locanda Pagano” (the name of the villa in 1822), where artists, writers and musicians from all over the world were hosted by notary Giuseppe Pagano to realize their works while being wrapped in the atmosphere of Capri and its wild nature.
 In 1826 one of these artists-in-residence – who will forever link La Palma to the history of Capri – was young German poet August Kopisch, the first to swim in to the world’s most famous cave, which he named “La Grotta Azzurra” (the Blue Grotto) after being dazzled by the radiant light which he described as being “like the light of a blue flame.”
 Pagano invited artists like Kopisch for their eccentric conversations and they often repaid his generosity by singing and playing music, or by sharing their art and poetry on the hotel’s walls.
 Its fame as an artists' haven grew throughout the 19th century and beyond.
-La Palma’s open-arms welcome hasn’t changed a bit, carried on today by General Manager Giovanni Monti, and visitors can still see the tribute to the early visiting artists encased in the walls of the hotel.
+La Palma’s open-arms welcome hasn’t changed a bit, carried on today by Hotel Director Giovanni Monti, and visitors can still see the tribute to the early visiting artists encased in the walls of the hotel.